linhnguyen-gt/Hackintosh-Acer-Swift3-SF315-52G/readme.md

 ** Graphics
 Integrated Intel UHD Graphics 620 support is handled by [[https://github.com/acidanthera/WhateverGreen][WhateverGreen]], and configured in the
 =PciRoot(0x0)/Pci(0x2,0x0)= section of config.plist.
 The Nvidia GPU MX150 is not supported due to hardware differences and lack of driver support in macOS.
 It is disabled to save power.
-- Recommend to use =AAPL,ig-platform-id: 0000C087= for UHD620 Kabylake-R
+- Recommend to use `AAPL,ig-platform-id: 0000C087` for UHD620 Kabylake-R
 *** Installtion
 - config.plist
   - =Devices/Properties/PciRoot(0x0)/Pci(0x2,0x0)=